 Effective communication continues during the massage

 Similarly, a client’s physical comfort is paramount.
 This can be affected by room temperature, music – too loud or too soft- and table comfort.
-While a client may prefer a quiet, non-verbal massage therapy experience, ask questions to ensure the experience is positive and that nothing is impacting it in a negative way.
+While a client may prefer a quiet, non-verbal massage therapy experience, ask questions to ensure the experience is positive and that nothing is impacting it negatively.

 Conducting the exit interview

 Before the client leaves, conduct an exit interview.
-You’ll want to find out if the massage met a client’s expectations in terms of relieving pain or reducing stress.
-You also will find out what about the massage the client liked and if there were some aspects that could have been handled differently or better.
+You’ll want to find out if the massage met a client’s expectations regarding relieving pain or reducing stress.
+You will also find out what about the massage the client liked and some aspects that could have been handled differently or better.
 The goal is to provide an experience that is seamless and addresses a client’s specific needs.
 Asking questions is how to find out if the client had a satisfying experience.